ReginaldErzoah/Dift/README.md

 ├── old.xlsx
 ├── new.xlsx
 ├── old.json
+|── new.json
+├── old.csv
+├── new.csv
+├── old.parquet
+├── new.parquet
+├── old.xlsx
+├── new.xlsx
+├── old.json
 └── new.json
 ```
+More examples also available.

-Use them to test instantly.
+Check examples folder and use them to test instantly.
+But familiar with the examples columns and remember to use it's primary key column for the --key input.

 ---